 - Remove the cookies to wire racks to cool completely.

-- The cookies are finished and ready to enjoy unless you decide to add a glaze to them.
+- The cookies are finished and ready to enjoy or freeze for later.

 - Chocolate Chip – Add ¼ cup of grated chocolate to your cookie dough, being mindful that it is small enough to not hinder the press.

 - Eggnog Glaze – Add 1 tsp of ground nutmeg to the dough.
 Glaze the baked and still-warm cookies with a glaze consisting of 1 cup of powdered sugar, 2 tablespoons of milk, and ¼ teaspoon of rum extract.

 - Lebkuchen Spice – Add a blend of 2 tsp cinnamon, ½ tsp cloves, ⅛ allspice, ⅛ coriander, ⅛ cardamom, ⅛ ginger, ⅛ star anise, a pinch of mace, & a pinch of nutmeg into the dough.
 You may also drizzle a glaze consisting of 1 cup of powdered sugar, 2 tablespoons of milk, and ½ a teaspoon of vanilla extract over the warm cookies.

 - Mint Chocolate – Add ½ teaspoon of peppermint extract to your dough and bake.
 Once you've removed your cookies from the oven, drizzle with melted chocolate.

 - Almond Glaze – Replace 1 teaspoon of vanilla extract with 1 teaspoon of almond extract in the batter and bake the cookies.
 Drizzle a glaze consisting of 1 cup of powdered sugar, 2 tablespoons of milk, and ¼ teaspoon of almond extract over the top of the warm cookies.
 Place a sliced almond over the top if desired.